Frequently Asked Questions about the Footsteps of Paul Experience

 A: Everything you need is included in the price of the trip except for your airfare.
 All meals are provided.
 You will need to bring money if you plan to buy extra drinks and snacks, gifts and souvenirs, or leave tips.

 Q: What are the guidelines for clothing at the various sites we will be visiting?

 A: Generally speaking we need to dress relatively conservatively.
-When we are visiting archaeological sites shorts and tanks tops are acceptable.
+When we are visiting archaeological sites shorts and sleveless tops are acceptable.
 When we are visiting religious sites we need to make sure our legs and shoulders are covered.
-Long, loose skits that can be pulled over shorts and zip-off pants that convert to shorts are handy.
+Long, loose skirts that can be pulled over shorts and zip-off pants that convert to shorts are handy.

 Q: How do I sign up to go on the Footsteps of Paul Experience?

 A: Click on the Register page of this website and follow the instructions there.
-Space is limited and sometimes preference is given to church leaders.
+Space is limited so don't delay in making a deposit to secure your spot.
 If you have any other questions please feel free to email Bob at firstname.lastname@example.org.